KC-7/life-hacks-v2/README.md

 - The code used to animate the hero page was learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute's</a> Love Running Project although the values are different to suit the Life Hax website.

-- I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a>.
+- I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Favicon Guide (opens in new tab)">W3Schools</a> guide on impleneting this feature.

+- I learned how to implement the smooth scroll function, the effect that scrolls down to the area being navigated to instead of jumping to it, from using <a href="https://www.w3schools.com/howto/howto_css_smooth_scroll.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Smooth Scroll Guide (opens in new tab)">W3Schools</a> guide on impleneting this feature.

 - The social links, app download sections and the CSS validator logo all contain links to third party websites.